yildirimhan/from-tkgm-to-kmz/README.md

 ![alt text](img/tkgm.png "TKGM")

-The intention of the tool is to provide direct conversion of utm coordinates to .kmz files to be read over Google Earth software.
+The intention of the tool is to provide direct conversion of parselsorgu coordinates to .kmz files to be read over Google Earth software.

 # Usage